leninstalin/DM1123-VFS-SP15/class_exercises/dm1123_class_exercise_first_day.md

 * What do I hope I will learn?
 * What does my presence here mean to me?
 What are my goals?
 * What content do I think will help me accomplish my learning goals?
-* What are my existing skill sets as it relates to this course?
+* What are my existing skill sets as it relateses to this course?

 ##### CLASS EXERCISE: Classroom Climate